OddCanons/8mm_epic/8mm_epic_titanicus.md

 >
 > Imperial Knights are protected by ion shields.
 Ion shields are created by directional field generators that are much less sophisticated than the void shields carried by titans.
 >
-> Each Imperial Knight receives a special 5+ saving throw that can be taken instead of its normal saving throw.
+> Each Imperial Knight receives a special 4+ saving throw that can be taken instead of its normal saving throw.
+This save may always be taken against ranged attacks, even against Titan Killer or Macro-Weapon attacks.
+Make a separate save for each point of damage.
+If a vehicle with a ion shield also has reinforced armour, then it is allowed to re-roll its saving throw unless hit by Lance, Macro-Weapon, or Titan Killer attacks, but the re-roll must be made using the units armour save rather than the ion shield save.
+No Blast markers are placed for hits that are saved by an ion shield.
+>
+> Being directional, ion shields are more susceptible to crossfire than other types of protection.
+An ion shield save made for a unit in a crossfire is made with a -2 penalty.

+> **ION SHIELD GAUNTLETS**
+>
+> Some Cerastus Knights are armed with ion shield gauntlets.

 ## Notes